brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

     <img width="400" src="/images/hardman18.jpeg">
 </p>

 Jamie's parents and girlfriend Anna cheered us on every lap.
 My family and friends; Seán, Joe, Katie & Eoghan had all come to support us too, sitting on top of the worst hill.
-Primed to get the worst photos, but also giving jellies to everyone where they were needed most.
+Primed to get the least flattering photos, but also giving jellies to everyone where they were needed most.
 They had signs and t-shirts that were extremely embarrassing, but also a funny surprise and much appreciated.

 <p align="center" width="100%">
     <img width="400" src="/images/hardman19.jpeg">